 Brush your dentures daily to remove food particles and plaque.
 When you’re not wearing your dentures, place them in a denture cleanser soaking solution or water.
 Do not use hot water.
 Also, be sure to brush your gums, tongue and palate each day before putting your dentures in.

-To learn more about dentures in Shelbyville, Tennessee, and to schedule a consultation with our dentist, feel free to contact Chamberland Dentistry PC at 931-684-9167 today.
+To learn more about dentures in Shelbyville, Tennessee, and to schedule a consultation with our dentist, feel free to contact Chamberland Dentistry at 931-684-9167 today.